schrauger/mint.com-customize-default-categories/README.md

 ## Known Issues
 * New versions of Chrome prevent the script from installing.
  * Solution: Open a new window and go to the url "chrome:extensions".
 Then drag-and-drop the [script url][script] onto the extensions page, where Chrome will then let you install the script.
+* Mint mobile app shows all categories.
+ * Solution: None.
+This script only works in desktop browsers.
+On mobile devices, the Mint app and web page will show all of the categories.